 4. How much time should I expect to spend on my online classes each week?

 Expect to spend about 20 hours of work a week on your online courses.
 Readings, PowerPoints, professor lectures, discussion boards, papers and activities must all be done independently throughout the week.
 You will be expected to communicate with the professor and other students in the course via a variety of assignments.
-Each course will have a different amount of required work, and each professor determines how the your work is divided over each six-week class.
+Each course will have a different amount of required work, and each professor determines how the your work is divided over each eight-week class.
 Some professors may require more reading while others require more hands-on assignments.

 5. If I only take one course at a time, am I still eligible for financial aid?

 Yes, you are considered a full-time student in Lancaster Bible College’s online program when you take just one course at a time, which means you’re also eligible for financial aid.

 Each course is eight weeks long, which allows you to focus on one course at a time.
 Because the courses go by rather quickly, you’ll need to stay active in the course week by week to be successful.

 7. How do I participate in the online courses?

 You will participate in your online classes via an online learning management system, where you’ll interact with fellow students via forums (which function as class discussions), along with other modes of engagement.